nodzu/eks-atlantis/README.md

 3. Re-run Terraform plan/apply (non-interactive) to apply Kubernetes config maps.
 4. Generate webhook secret and populate Atlantis values.yaml.
 5. Install Atlantis with Helm.
-6. Retrieve load balancer domain name from Atlantis deployment and use this in populating JSON payload for creating the Github webhook (another cooldown happens first to allow the load balancer provisioning and DNS propagation to finish); post JSON to create repository webhook.
+6. Retrieve load balancer domain name from Atlantis deployment and use this in populating JSON payload for creating the Github webhook (two minute cooldown happens first to allow the load balancer provisioning and DNS propagation to finish); post JSON to create repository webhook.
 7. Populate JSON payload for creating Github pull request and post it to create pull request with existing feature branch.

 ### Verification